-- the hazards and risks to the safety of the public and customers arising from gas - · the hazards and risks of damage to property of the public and customers arising from gas - the hazards and risks to the safety of the public and customers arising from: - interruptions to the conveyance or supply of gas; and - the reinstatement of an interrupted gas supply.
+- the hazards and risks to the safety of the public and customers arising from gas - the hazards and risks of damage to property of the public and customers arising from gas - the hazards and risks to the safety of the public and customers arising from: - interruptions to the conveyance or supply of gas; and - the reinstatement of an interrupted gas supply.

-Energy Safe can prosecute a gas company for a breach of its general duties, with maximum penalties of up to 1500 penalty units for a body corporate (increasing to 9000 penalty units from 16 May 2024).
+Energy Safe can prosecute a gas company for a breach of its general duties, with maximum penalties of up to 9000 penalty units for a body corporate.